VaibhavBedarkar/Modesens-Clone/README.md

+# ModSena
+ModeSens is your fashion shopping assistant for the smart and informed.
+Established in 2015, ModeSens is led by a team of industry experts who developed a solution to the disconnected and crowded online shopping experience.

 # Team-ModSena

 This project is a clone of Modesens website.
 ModeSens is your digital shopping assistant dedicated to saving you time and money.
 With ModeSens, you can view a product's availability, price.
 We made use of Localstorage to store and retrieve data.